 VPN and Virtualization

-Here we will talk about Virtualization and Virtual Private Networks (VPN's), why they are needed, and how they work.
-OpenVPN, the Point-to-Point Tunneling Protocol and the IP Security Protocol (Authentication Header and Encapsulating Security Payload Protocol) will also be a topic of discussion.
-Virtual Networking and Virtual Software gets explained in the later part of the video, along with Terms Virtual Application and Virtual Desktop.
+Here we will talk about Virtualization and Virtual Private Networks (VPNs), why they are needed, and how they work.
+OpenVPN, the Point-to-Point Tunneling Protocol and the IP Security Protocol (Authentication Header and Encapsulating Security Payload Protocol) will also be topics of discussion.
+Virtual Networking and Virtual Software are explained in the later part of the video, along with Terms Virtual Application and Virtual Desktop.

 Network Address Translation (NAT)